One of These Nights (Eagles song): Background

 The song was a conscious attempt by the band to write something different from a country-rock and ballad-type song.
 Don Henley said: "We like to be a nice little country-rock band from Los Angeles ... about half the time."
-He added: "We wanted to get away from the ballad syndrome with "One of These Nights."
+He added, "We wanted to get away from the ballad syndrome with 'One of These Nights'.
 With Don Felder in the band now, we can really rock."
 Frey said that they "wanted 'One of These Nights' to have a lot of teeth, a lot of bite—a nasty track with pretty vocals."

 The writing was influenced by R&B music and disco; according to Frey, he was listening to Spinners and Al Green records when he started writing the song.
 Frey started the writing process by composing the music, and Henley then started with the lyrics.
 Frey said: "I just went over to the piano and I started playing this little minor descending progression, and he comes over and goes, 'One of these nights'."
-After that, Frey said: "What usually happens is when we get the thing fused together, he gets involved in the music and I get involved in the lyrics."
+Frey said: "What usually happens is when we get the thing fused together, he gets involved in the music and I get involved in the lyrics."
 While they were recording the album in Miami, the band also shared a studio with the Bee Gees, and according to Henley, the "four-on-the-floor" bass-drum pattern is a nod to disco.

 In the liner notes of The Very Best Of, Frey had this to say about the song:

 Frey also said that the song is about putting things off.
 "We've all said, 'One of these nights I'm gonna do something -- get that girl, make that money, find that house.'
 We all have our dreams – a vision we hope will come true someday.
 When that 'someday' will come is up to each of us."

 On the recording, Frey said: "We cut the basic track in Miami in December at Criteria Studios.
 We took it to L.A., put all the drone guitars and Felder's solo on in L.A., and went back to Miami to put the vocals on in March."

+On an episode of In The Studio With Redbeard, Frey shares that Don Felder wrote the opening bass riff and taught it to Randy Meisner.

 The B-side, "Visions", features lead vocals by guitarist Don Felder, the only Eagles song to do so.